FAQ

 How can I obtain NOAA ENCs?

 You can download individual NOAA ENCs from the NOAA Chart Locator or by region from the ENC download page.
-NOAA ENCs downloaded directly from the Coast Survey website are free.
+NOAA ENCs downloaded directly from these Coast Survey websites are free.

 Is a NOAA ENC simply a copy of the paper chart?

-The source documents used to compile and maintain paper charts and ENCs are the same, but a paper chart is a static representation, while an ENC has layers of data that can be turned on and off in the chart display and interact with the navigation system to provide warnings and alarms of dangers.
+ENCs were originally digitized from NOAA paper nautical charts.
+New source documents are now used to compile and maintain ENCs independently.
+Traditional NOAA paper nautical charts are no longer produced or maintained.
+The online NOAA Custom Chart application can be used to create custom paper charts derived from NOAA ENC data.
+Each custom chart is a static representation of the ENC data from which it is derived, while the digital ENCs have layers of data that can be turned on and off in the chart display and interact with the navigation system to provide warnings and alarms of dangers.
 The display of ENCs is also often simpler and less cluttered than the portrayal rendered on a paper chart.

-What are the sources of data used to compile NOAA ENCs and paper nautical charts?
+What are the sources of data used to compile NOAA ENCs?

 How current are the NOAA ENCs?

 All NOAA ENCs are under continuous maintenance.
-As new source data is received by NOAA, it is evaluated, compiled, and released to the public on a weekly basis.
+As new source data is received by NOAA, it is evaluated, compiled, and released to the public every weekday evening.
 This includes relevant USCG Local Notice to Mariners and NGA Notice to Mariners.

 Do ENCs meet U.S. Coast Guard carriage requirements?